 Overview of Title I

-South Hampton K-8 School receives federal funds to provide a school-wide program.
+South Hampton K-8 School receives federal funds for school-wide programs.
 School-wide programs must conduct a comprehensive needs assessment, identify and commit to specific goals and strategies that address those needs, create a comprehensive plan, and conduct an annual review of the effectiveness of the school-wide program that is revised as needed.
-A school-wide program serves all children in the school by providing staff and/or other resources to assist in classrooms in the areas of reading and math.
+A school-wide program serves all children in the school by providing staff and/or other resources to assist in classrooms in all content areas.